-Presents aspects of assessment related to intelligence/cognitive skills including normreferenced tests, interviews, observations, and informal assessment procedures, including the history and theory of these procedures and their particular relevance and utility to school settings.
-Reviews useful statistical and measurement concepts, particularly as they apply to interpreting assessment results to parents and school personnel.
-Practical skills are obtained through role-play administration and examination of standardized cognitive assessments.
-Students will prepare reports based on role-play administration which becomes part of student's ongoing portfolio.
+Presents aspects of assessment related to intelligence/cognitive skills including norm-referenced tests, interviews, observations, and informal assessment procedures, including the history and theory of these procedures and their particular relevance and utility to

-PSYH 617 Academic Assessment 3 Credits
+PSYH 617 Academic Assessment

 This course focuses on the assessment of academic problems in areas such as reading, mathematics, and written language.
 The norm-referenced academic/achievement assessments that school psychologists typically utilize will be covered in depth.
 Curriculum-based measurement is also covered.
 Students will learn about the administration, scoring, and interpretation of these assessments.
 The course will also explore why and how assessment techniques must consider the needs of culturally and linguistically diverse students.